Higher Ed Glossary

 Class-Schedule Building Practice of accounting for all details needed to offer classes to learners in a term to ensure timely progression of a learner to meet educational goal(s).
 AACRAO 2024

-Classroom-Space Management Inventory of instructional space and capacity, layout, technology, and ownership.
-Data is used by institutions to manage the assignment of classes to spaces that match the requirements of the class in size, configuration, and resources.
+Classroom-Space Management Inventory of instructional space and capacity, layout, technology and ownership.
+Data are used by institutions to manage assignment of classes to spaces that match the requirements of the class in size, configuration and resources Class-schedule building Practice of accounting for all details needed to offer classes to learners in a term to ensure timely progression of a learner to meet educational goal(s).
 AACRAO 2024

 Completion processing Inclusive of all administrative procedures used to assert a learner has fulfilled all institutional academic and administrative requirements for the credential sought.
 AACRAO 2024